-There this traditional Javanese Joglo house at Dago Dream Park.
-It’s a beautiful wooden house, only there’s an amusing peculiarity: the house is upside down.
-Complete with a set of furniture that also defies gravity.
+The anti-gravity house is practically a traditional Javanese Joglo house at Dago Dream Park.
+It’s a beautiful wooden house, only there’s an amusing peculiarity.
+The house is upside down complete with a set of furniture that also defies gravity.

 The upside-down house is fun to explore.
 This is where tourists can get more creative with the pictures.
 Try all sorts of different poses – imagination is only the limit.

 Although it’s captivating to explore.
 The vast and hilly terrain of Dago Dream Park could be a nightmare for one’s feet.
-Luckily the park has Wara Wiri Bus.
+Especially visitors coming with children and senior age.
+Luckily the park has wara-wiri Bus.
 Hop on to this brightly decorated vehicle.
-The bus will bring visitors on a dreamy trip through the tall trees of Dago Dream Park.
+The bus will escort visitors on a dreamy trip through the tall trees of Dago Dream Park.

-Another interesting way to venture into the forest here is with a sky bridge called Tarzan Cross.
+Another interesting way to venture into the forest here is with a sky bridge called Tarzan cross.
 A wooden path connects several pine trees high above the ground.
-Gear up with safety helmet and safety ropes.
-And walk carefully along with the narrow Tarzan Cross.
+Gear up with a safety helmet and safety ropes.
+And walk carefully along with the narrow Tarzan cross.
 This attraction is not for someone who’s afraid of height.

 Ethnic Village Dayang Sumbi

-Take a closer look at Sundanese architecture at Dayang Sumbi Village.
-The village has a soothing environment, surrounded with many greens.
+Take a closer look at Sundanese architecture at Dayang Sumbi village.
+The village has a soothing environment, surrounded by many greens.
 It successfully replicates a quiet atmosphere just like a Sundanese village in old times.

 There are 20 traditional houses in total.
-Two statues welcome near the village gate.
+With 2 statues near the gate will greet all guests.
 These statues are Dayang Sumbi and her son.
 Both are characters from the popular Sundanese folklore “Sangkuriang”.